 Analysis of mistakes and recommendations on how to fix them

 People are interested in others’ failures.
-Use this to pick topics for your blog posts.
+Use this to pick topics for blog posts.
 Outbrain conducted separate research, confirming that negative headings, which point out at someone’s mistakes, are more often clicked than positive titles.

 Such posts are popular for several reasons: